 It is of course important to compare the benefits between your current coverage and the Medicare Advantage plan.
 Be sure that you understand the additional benefits and any benefits (or freedoms) that you may lose.
 In particular, be sure to look at the following:

 - Can you change your current doctors or are they in the new plan’s network?

 - If prescription drug coverage is provided, are your medications on the plan’s formulary?

 - How much is the monthly premium?

 - How much will your coverage cost?
-Co-payments and co-insurance are explained in the plan’s Summary of Benefits.
+Co-payments and co-insurance are explained in the plan’s Summary of Benefits or Evidence of Coverage.

 - Which additional services are offered, such as preventive care, vision, dental, and health club membership?

 - Are there any treatments that you need that are not covered by the plan?

 - Can you work within the network restrictions (such as paying extra when you visit a doctor who is out-of-network)?